mfrasca/ecto/guides/howtos/Navigating Relations.md

 Since modules reflect the latest situation, they cannot be relied upon while reconstructing history, as we do in migrations.

-### Things that would not work, or other approaches
+### Handling SQL from Elixir

 The readers concerned with efficiency will complain about the loop which we have hidden in `Enum.each`, which became very visible in the form of a cascade of `[debug]` logging records on our `iex` shell.
 Could we achieve the same result with a couple of queries?
 That is, at a constant cost, instead of linear?

-Indeed, the proposed migration is not the most efficient: it iterates over the plants collection from Elixir, then issues one query at a time to the SQL engine.
+Indeed, the proposed migration is not the most efficient: it uses Elixir to iterate over the plants collection, sending as many queries to the SQL engine as we have plants.
 And as an extra minus point, it messes up the `accession.id` field, leaving holes in the sequence.

-To do better with such issues, we need to get a tighter grip on the SQL produced by Ecto, in practice, we might want to first write the SQL that we want Ecto to produce, then work back to Elixir code, until Ecto produces a query similar to what we started from.
+To do better, we need to get a tighter grip on the SQL produced by Ecto.
+In practice, we might want to first write the SQL that we want Ecto to produce, then work back to Elixir code, until Ecto produces a query similar to what we started from.
 If this goes beyond the scope of a tutorial on Ecto, is up to you to decide.
 In case, just skip to the following paragraph.

 Nice to see you here.
 Let's start by addressing that second minus point first!
 All we need is to insert accessions without specifying the `id` field.